rsksmart/rsk-starter-box/README.md

 ### Setup the gas price

 **Gas** is the internal pricing for running a transaction or contract.
-When you send tokens, interact with a contract, send RBTC, or do anything else on the blockchain, you must pay for that computation.
+When you send tokens, interact with a contract, send R-BTC, or do anything else on the blockchain, you must pay for that computation.
 That payment is calculated as gas.
 In RSK, this is paid in **R-BTC**.
 The **minimumGasPrice** is written in the block header by miners and establishes the minimum gas price that a transaction should have in order to be included in that block.

 To get the **minimumGasPrice** do the following steps: